MapLibre GL JS Example for Styles and Tiles

 });

-Add the dataset source and layer
+Add the tileset source and layer

 map.on('load', () => {